MatthiasCr/Diffusion-Models-Assignment/README.md

 ## Running on Google Colab

-The notebook can be executed in google colab.
+The notebook can be executed in Google Colab.
-1. Open the notebook `diffusion_models_assignment.ipynb` in colab by navigating to it on github and then change the url from github.com to githubtocolab.com.
+1. Open the notebook `diffusion_models_assignment.ipynb` in Colab by navigating to it on Github and then change the url from github.com to githubtocolab.com.
     Execute the first cell in the notebook which contains:

 ```python